 The printer manual

 … the printer manual!
 I can already hear your question: “What’s that got to do with it?!”
 The answer is very simple: Such an over 10 years old printer could also do other things than printing “plain text” (believe it or not…).
 This included different line heights, custom characters or even entire graphics.
-And all that was shown in that manual.
+And all of this was shown in that manual.
 Along with it some text that looked as if you had to type it in a text editor and print it.
+I don’t know how I came up with the idea either.

 But then came the disappointment: I could print that text (or whatever you would call that incomprehensible letters and numbers mess) as often as I wanted – I always got exactly what I had typed in.
 No different line heights, self-defined characters and certainly no entire graphics!
 It was just “GIGO” (Garbage In, Garbage Out)… No longer understanding that grey monster, I ran to my supposedly omniscient father and he could help me out quickly.
 (Probably with a terribly evil grin on his face.)
 He entered a command that I did not know until then, and put me in front of a help text.
 “Here, just go and read it through!” must have been his words.